• Recipes Index

 The Best Microwave Caramels

-The-Best-Microwave-caramels-with-brown-sugarLike I mentioned above, I refused trying “microwave caramels” for years.
-It just seems wrong to be able to make such a delicate candy in the microwave, I could not imagine that they could even be edible.
+A glass bowl with bubbling caramel mixture.Like I mentioned above, I refused trying “microwave caramels” for years.
+It just seems wrong to be able to make such a delicate candy in the microwave.
+I could not imagine that they could even be edible.

 I had to pick my jaw up off the floor when I heard they were microwave caramels.
 She gave me the link to the recipe she used and told me a few things she would have done differently.
 I made those changes to the batch I made the next morning and Boom Baby!
 They are delicious.
 Definitely The Best Microwave Caramels EVER!